Is it a sin for a Christian to eat pig's meat?

 New Testament Laws

-In the New Testament, God changed the rules because they were no longer necessary.
-Jesus’ birth, death, and return to life changed everything.
-Major portions of the old Mosaic Law, such as the sacrifices, were no longer in effect.
-The dietary laws were changed, and God indicated this to the Apostle Peter during a dream.
+Consequently, the dietary laws were changed by Christ.
+God also indicated this to the Apostle Peter during a dream.
 The event is recorded in the book of Acts.

-The message was clear.
+The message is clear.
 These foods were no longer to be considered unholy.
-They were now clean.
-Not only were foods such as pig, shrimp, crab, and other sea foods now clean, but Gentiles were clean too!
+They are now clean.
+Not only are foods such as pig, shrimp, crab, and other sea foods now clean, but Gentiles are clean too!

 God had sent Peter this vision about the foods to let him know that “What God has cleansed, no longer consider unholy.”
 If God changes the rules, then it is okay.
 The Jews had made many rules that violated God’s desires.
 One of the rules they had created said that Gentiles were unclean.
 Later, in Acts 10, God also showed the Apostle Peter that Gentiles were not unclean either.
 In fact, they never were.
 Peter discovered two very amazing truths.
 Both Gentiles and all types of foods were not unholy.
 Both were okay.
 God loves both Jews and Gentiles and He enjoys giving us good things.